Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Adding a Brain to the training session

 Since we are going to build this environment to conduct training, we need to add the Brain to the training session.
-This allows the Agents to communicate with the external training process when making their decisions.
+This allows the Agents linked to that Brain to communicate with the external training process when making their decisions.

-1. Give to the agents you want to train the **Ball3DBrain**.
+1. Assign the **Ball3DBrain** to the agents you would like to train.
    __Note:__ You can only perform training with an `Learning Brain`.
 2. Select the **Ball3DAcademy** GameObject and add the **Ball3DBrain**
    to the Training Hub and toggle the train checkbox.